 Lawn & Grandstand Seating for Attendees at the Grand Prix Arena

-Encircling the Grand Prix arena alongside the 1853 Club and the tailgating tents, are two large grandstands, boxed seating, and lawns for spectators.
+Encircling the Grand Prix arena alongside the 1853 Club and the tailgating tents are two large grandstands, boxed seating and lawns for spectators.
 Admission and parking are free of charge.
 Horse enthusiasts of all kinds are welcome to enjoy the stunning displays of highly-skilled horses and their riders.
 The Upperville Colt & Horse Show is a rare opportunity to see such athletic talent.

 Surrounded by stunning mountain views and hundred-year-old oaks, older children climb onto the low-hanging boughs to enjoy great views of the competition.
 The UCHS event is a family-friendly day enjoyed by all.

-The First Annual Spirit of the Horse Award
+The Spirit of the Horse Award

 After a week of competitions involving nearly 2,000 horses and riders, the Upperville Colt & Horse Show culminates in the Sunday afternoon Grand Prix.
 The event kicks off with a speech by the Governor of Virginia.
 In 2022, the Governor also introduced the first annual Spirit of the Horse award.
 It is presented by the office of Virginia’s First Lady.
 The Spirit of the Horse Award honors a local woman who has dedicated their life to the promotion and service of the equine industry.
 The inaugural winner was Dorothy Lee, board member and 30-year volunteer at the show.
-The award included an engraved silver bowl, a gift certificate to the current Virginia Governor’s Cup winner (Cana Vineyards in 2022) and a $1000 donation to the award winner’s favorite equine charity.
+The award included an engraved silver bowl, a gift certificate to the current Virginia Governor’s Cup winner and a $1000 donation to the award winner’s favorite equine charity.

 The Upperville Colt & Horse Show has a cadre of returning competitors.
 As the oldest show in America and an important qualifying event for equestrians, UCHS hosts world-famous and Olympic-caliber riders.
 Notable patrons include the famous General George Patton.
 Legendary philanthropist, financier and racehorse breeder Paul Mellon regularly attended from his nearby Oak Spring Estate.
 Joseph Fargis, an Olympic gold medal winner and Hall of Fame member is a lifelong Upperville attendee.
 Fargis, now in his 70s, is the president of the show.
 Other award-winning regular attendees have included Kathy Kusner, Rodney Jenkins and Katie Prudent.
+Schuyler Riley (seen below, winner of the 2022 UCHS) also attends regularly.

 What to Know About the Upperville Colt & Horse Show

-Map of the UCHS
+Map of the Show Grounds

 You can find the schedule of events for the Upperville Colt & Horse Show on their web page.
 It varies from year to year, but always takes place the first full week of June.
 For more information, check this page as the date draws near.
 We will update the gold bar at the top with a current link to the class schedule.